chinmay9mahajan/SuperstoreProject/README.md

 Both connect to your cleaned sales data and/or SQL-prepared views for flexible, business-ready analysis.

 ## How to Use
-1. Place raw Kaggle CSV into `data/SuperstoreData.csv`.
+1. Place raw Kaggle CSV into `Data/SuperstoreData.csv`.
-2. Run `python/DataCleaning.ipynb` to produce cleaned data.
+2. Run `Python/DataCleaning.ipynb` to produce cleaned data.
-3. Execute `.sql` scripts sequentially for database setup and analysis.
+3. Execute `/SQL` scripts sequentially for database setup and analysis.
+4. Run `Python/RFMDataframe.ipynb` to get the additional customers segments.
+5. The output is saved in `Data/SuperstoreCleanDataWithSegment.csv`.
-4. Use `SuperstoreCleanData.csv` or the prepared data views as sources in Excel and Power BI.
+6. Use `SuperstoreCleanDataWithSegment.csv` or the prepared data views as sources in Excel and Power BI.

 ## Tools Used so far
 SQL (MySQL), Python (pandas), Power BI.